hashicorp/vagrant-spec/README.md

 [RSpec](https://github.com/rspec/rspec) matchers and expectations to help you both unit test and acceptance test Vagrant components.
-The RSpec components are built on top of the helper methods so that the test library can be used with your test framework of choice.
+The RSpec components are built on top of the helper methods so that the test library can be used with your test framework of choice, but the entire tool is geared very heavily towards RSpec.

 **Table of Contents**

 - [Running Acceptance Tests](#running-acceptance-tests)
 	- [Configuration](#configuration)